originalcvk/leftronic/README.md

 update = Leftronic("YOUR_ACCESS_KEY")
 ```

 Here are some example functions to push to your dashboard.
 Be sure you have configured the correct widgets to accept custom data points.
-Also, be sure that you have entered your API access key correctly. *Note*: The first argument passed to the functions ("update" in these examples) is the name of your class instance.
+Also, be sure that you have entered your API access key correctly.

 Let's start with pushing a number to a widget.